tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-debugging-in-sql-server-denali.md

   - sql server denali

 ---
 Debugging has been improved in SQL Server Denali, here is a quick video that shows you how you can set a break point hit count and then while debugging it will stop when it hits that value.
-Of course stuff like this has been around forever in Visual Studio, I am glad that it now is also available in SSMS [video:youtube:eshmqji8Wso]
+Of course stuff like this has been around forever in Visual Studio, I am glad that it now is also available in SSMS

+{{< youtube id="eshmqji8Wso" autoplay="false" >}}

 Click on the [SQL Server Denali][1] tag to see all our SQL Server Denali related posts